Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 })
 ````

-To accomplish this and if no `Role` descriptor with `@vlaue="main"` is present, dash.js considers the absence of this
+To accomplish this and if no `Role` descriptor with `@value="main"` is present, dash.js considers the absence of this
 descriptor also as "main".
-This feature can be disabled in Settings with the `streaming.assumeDefaultRoleAsMain` property.
+This feature can be disabled by adjusting the `streaming.assumeDefaultRoleAsMain` settings flag.

 If still no unique selection could be made, dash.js offers various predefined approaches to select the initial track.